 If schools are wrong, they should be challenged by the parent, and if that does not work, by an attorney, IF there is cause to do so.
 Many things in schools are not open to legal challenges.
 However, some are, and if every parent took action when schools acted improperly, the schools WOULD change for the better.

 Far too few parents follow through and it means the schools can continue to act improperly day after day.
 For our kids and the future generations of students, schools should be challenged appropriately when needed.

 Don’t Fail To Put School Communications In Writing

 Important matters should be put in writing to create proof the school problem, such as improper treatment of a student, bullying, failure to follow policy, etc. occurred and was reported.
 A paper trail can only be created if things are written up and sent to schools.
 Written documents are also more likely to get school action.

 When things are put in writing, they should be factual and not based on rumor, unless the fact the report is based on rumor is clear.

-Student and parents rights attorney Michelle Ball works from Sacramento across the state of California advocating in suspension, expulsion, parent exclusion and other matters.
+Student and parents rights attorney Michelle Ball can help parents communicate effectively with schools.
+She works as a lawyer from her Sacramento office across the state of California advocating in suspension, expulsion, parent exclusion and other matters.
 Michelle works in cities such as Roseville, Santa Rosa, San Francisco, Los Angeles, Berkeley, Lodi, Elk Grove and many other towns.